Contribute

 Contribute to git.nrw

 We appreciate your interest in contributing to git.nrw!
-This platform is a collaborative project between universities in North Rhine-Westphalia, built with Hugo, and designed to provide educational resources for the university community.
-Your contributions are crucial for expanding and enhancing this platform.
+This platform is a collaborative project among universities in North Rhine-Westphalia, built using Hugo.
+It is designed to provide Open Educational Resources (OER) for the academic community.
+Your contributions are vital to expanding and improving this platform.

-This guide will help you understand how to contribute, particularly in creating courses, and ensure your contributions seamlessly integrate into the project.
+This guide outlines how to contribute, with a focus on course creation, and ensures your contributions are integrated smoothly into the project.

 Code of Conduct